mhuebert/maria/README.md

 The ClojureScript coding environment for beginners.

+## Why?

->Our work is not to teach, but to help the absorbent mind in its work of development.
+>*Our work is not to teach, but to help the absorbent mind in its work of development.* –Maria Montessori

-–Maria Montessori
+A recurring problem newcomers have with Clojure is that one must learn everything at once: the JVM, and stack traces, and a new editor, and functional programming, and and and....
+What if we shielded folks new to Clojure from the complexity of tooling, stack traces, and programming language esoterica?
+What if we got out of their way and let them feel the power of programming for themselves?
+This project aims to delay or remove as many of these obstacles as possible so that people can explore.

+The Maria editor is a code playground.
+There is no installation, zero configuration, and explaining how to make it work takes approximately one sentence.
+Clojure's sharp edges are rounded off, for instance, by wrapping stack traces so errors are presented humanely.
+A handful of helper functions do the same for types and SVG shapes.
+We use in-place evaluation because we find it the most effective and humane way to interact with a computer.

+The [curriculum](https://github.com/mhuebert/maria/blob/master/doc/pedagogy.md) we use alongside the editor uses progressive disclosure of the language, to prevent overwhelming folks.
+Instead of explaining all Clojure's many features as a functional, hosted lisp--which is a big topic--we introduce folks to _programming_ and let language features follow.
+In this spirit, we named the project after pedagogical pioneer [Maria Montessori](https://www.wikiwand.com/en/Maria_Montessori), whose method "stresses the development of a [learner's] own initiative and natural abilities, especially through practical play" and "at their own pace".

 ## Play

-Go to [maria.cloud](maria.cloud) and play around with the live version.
+So...please go to [maria.cloud](maria.cloud) and play around with it live! :)

 ## Development